EstevaoUyra/sparkify-data-engineering/postgres-basic/README.md

 # Database Schema and ETL Pipeline

 ![schema](rds.jpeg)
-We decided to use a star schema, which
+We decided to use a star schema, which enables simpler queries in comparison to the snowflake schema, but has some normalization at least in the fact table.
+As you can see in the `test.ipynb` or in the example queries, it is fairly easy to do complex queries to answer questions about songs played.

 State and justify your database schema design and ETL pipeline.